nicolasgandrade/servermanager/README.md

 2. In the last lines of ServerResource.java change the return statement to the path you have downloaded the images you're gonna use to the UI. <br>
 3. Create a database on PostgreSQL called "servermanager", or change the configs at application.properties.  <br>
 4. Now you can run and access in your default Spring Boot port.  <br>
+5. (Optional) Remember to run the frontend app too, the guide is in its repository.
 <br>
 To test the API manually, you can use Postman, Insomnia or similar and try the endpoints.